rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 ## Gateway

-Adapter's gateway is used by ROM to retrieve datasets and inject them into adapter's relations as their data-access backends.
+Adapter's gateway is used by RTM to retrieve datasets and inject them into adapter's relations as their data-access backends.
 Here's a simple
 implementation: